jtauber/vocabulary-tools/gnt_data/README.md

 - morphological tag (new)
 - lemma

-Each of `verses.txt`, `sentences.txt`, `paragraphs.txt`, `pericopes.txt`
+Each of `books.txt`, `chapters.txt`, `verses.txt`, `sentences.txt`,
-respectively maps verses, sentences, paragraphs and pericopes to a range of tokens.
+`paragraphs.txt`, `pericopes.txt` respectively maps books, chapters, verses, sentences, paragraphs and pericopes to a range of tokens.
 The columns are:

 - identifier
 - start token id